open-telemetry/opentelemetry-php-contrib/src/Utils/Test/README.md

 }
 ```

+#### Array-Based Interface

-Use the `assertTraceStructure` method to verify trace structures:
+Use the `assertTraceStructure` method to verify trace structures using an array-based approach:

 ```php
 public function testTraceStructure(): void